dsecuredcom/ffufPostprocessing/Readme.md

 - length and words of page title (if existent)
 - count of detected css files
 - count of detected js files
+- count of tags in html/xml/json (calculation is wild)

 Afterwards it will scan the entire new results file and keep only those entries which are unique based on known metadata types.
 If it turns out that one of those values is always different (e.g. the title of pages can vary very much) - this metadata type